NREL/EnergyPlus/design/FY2019/SupplementalHeatingCoilToVRFTerminalUnit.md

        \note to be equal to the cooling capacity multiplied by this sizing ratio.
        \note This input applies to the terminal unit heating coil and overrides the sizing
        \note ratio entered in the AirConditioner:VariableRefrigerantFlow object.
-  A16, \field Availability Manager List Name
+  A15, \field Availability Manager List Name
        \note Enter the name of an AvailabilityManagerAssignmentList object.
        \type object-list
        \object-list SystemAvailabilityManagerLists
-  A17; \field Design Specification ZoneHVAC Sizing Object Name
+  A16, \field Design Specification ZoneHVAC Sizing Object Name
        \note Enter the name of a DesignSpecificationZoneHVACSizing object.
        \type object-list
+       \object-list DesignSpecificationZoneHVACSizingName
+  A17, \field Supplemental Heating Coil Object Type
+       \type choice
+       \key Coil:Heating:Fuel
+       \key Coil:Heating:Electric
+       \key Coil:Heating:Water
+       \key Coil:Heating:Steam
+       \note works with gas, electric, hot water and steam heating coil.
+  A18, \field Supplemental Heating Coil Name
+       \type object-list
-       \object-list DesignSpecificationZoneHVACSizingName.
+       \object-list HeatingCoilName
+       \note Needs to match in the supplemental heating coil object.
+  N11, \field Maximum Supply Air Temperature from Supplemental Heater
+       \type real
+       \units C
+       \autosizable
+  N12; \field Maximum Outdoor Dry-Bulb Temperature for Supplemental Heater Operation
+       \type real
+       \maximum 21.0
+       \default 21.0
+       \units C
+       \note Supplemental heater will not operate when outdoor temperature exceeds this value.
 ```

-The DX heating coil outlet node name will be the supplemental coil air inlet node name, and the supplemental coil air outlet node name will be the zone air inlet node name if a supplemental heating coil is specified.
+The DX heating coil outlet node name will be the supplemental heating coil air inlet node name if the Supply Air Fan Placement is blow-through.
+If the Supply Air Fan Placement is draw-through, then the supply fan outlet node name will be the supplemental coil air inlet node name.
+The supplemental heating coil air outlet node name must be the zone air inlet node name if either the VRF terminal unit is not placed on air terminal mixer object, or the VRF terminal unit is placed on the inlet-side an air terminal mixer.
+If the VRF terminal unit is placed on supply side of an air terminal mixer, then the supplemental heating coil air outlet node name must be inlet node of the air terminal mixer.

+### New Input Fields

+#### Field: Supplemental Heating Coil Object Type

+This alpha field defines the type of supplemental heating coil to be used by this VRF terminal unit.
+The input requirements for these heating coil objects are described elsewhere in this document.
+The hot water and steam heating coils require specifying plant loop, branches, and connector objects to support the heating coils, and are placed on the demand side of the plantloop.
+The hot water flow modulation through the supplemental heating coil does not require additional controller or Controller:WaterCoil object.
+The parent object (VRF terminal unit) itself provides the “controller” function of modulating water flow.
+Allowable heating coil types are:

+- Coil:Heating:Electric
+- Coil:Heating:Fuel
+- Coil:Heating:Water
+- Coil:Heating:Steam

+#### Field: Supplemental Heating Coil Name

+This alpha field defines the name of the supplemental heating coil used by this VRF terminal unit, and this name should match the name specified in the corresponding heating coil object.

+#### Field: Maximum Supply Air Temperature from Supplemental Heater

+This numeric field defines the maximum supply air temperature in degrees Celsius leaving the VRF terminal unit supplemental heater coil.
+The supplemental heater will be controlled so that its supply air temperature does not exceed this value.
+This field is autosizable.

+#### Field: Maximum Outdoor Dry-Bulb Temperature for Supplemental Heater Operation

+This numeric field defines the maximum outdoor dry-bulb temperature in degrees Celsius for this VRF terminal unit supplemental heater operation.
+The supplemental heater will not operate when the outdoor dry-bulb temperature is above this value.
+The maximum value must be less than or equal to 21°C. If this field is left blank, the default value is 21°C.

+Add documentation source changes as needed.

-## Engineering Reference
+## Engineering Reference ##

-Update engineering reference documentation source as needed.
+Add documentation source changes as needed.

-## Example File and Transition Changes
+## Example File and Transition Changes ##

-Proposed example file: modify existing example file or add new example file if needed.
+Proposed example file:

+ - Modify existing example file or create new example file if needed.

-Transition rule will be required for `ZoneHVAC:TerminalUnit:VariableRefrigerantFlow`.
+Transition rule is not required for `ZoneHVAC:TerminalUnit:VariableRefrigerantFlow` if the proposed four new input fields are added as optional input fields.

 ## References ##